• About

 Doing a Mad Dash around a Huge City in One Day

 So you’ve got just 6 hours in Berlin, a tatty, beer-stained map, a dying smartphone and a checklist as long as an anteater’s snout.
-What can possibly go wrong?
+What can go wrong?

 Berlin’s East Side Gallery (on the largest remaining section of the Berlin Wall) was meant to be seen hurtling past it from the roof of an open-top bus.
 So get your walking boots on and see how many must-do sights you can power past.

-But Also Saying ‘Stuff It!
-Let’s Forget about Seeing Brussels, and Have an Easy Beer by the Station Instead’
+But Also Saying, ‘Stuff It!
+Let’s Forget about Seeing Brussels and Have an Easy Beer by the Station Instead’

-Or in our case, stop and sip the crisp, refreshing Leffe Blond in the shadow of Brussels’ gloomy, monolithic Midi Station.
+Or, in our case, stop and sip the crisp, refreshing Leffe Blond in the shadow of Brussels’ gloomy, monolithic Midi Station.
 Besides, you can always kid yourself that people watching counts as a spectator sport or important cultural research.

 Having a Coffee in a Grand Station Cafe – Just to Tick a City Off

-What would Interrail be without interchanges eh?
-A lot less inter-esting we reckon.
+What would Interrail be without interchanges, eh?
+A lot less inter-esting, we reckon.
 So what if you’ve only got half an hour in Budapest?
 You can still offload your hard-earned florins in the airy relic that is Keleti Station’s Baross Restaurant.

 Enjoy a meal and soak up the atmosphere at the opulent and stylish La Train Bleu restaurant at Paris’ Gare de Lyon station – © The Train Hacker images/Chris P King

-And did somebody mention checking out one of Amsterdam’s Brown Cafes, like the legendary Bulldog Café… Or did we just dream the whole thing up in a purple haze?
+And did somebody mention checking out one of Amsterdam’s Brown Cafes, like the legendary Bulldog Café… Or did we dream the whole thing up in a purple haze?

 Checking Your Luggage into a Station Locker

-Whether you prefer to don a backpack or wheel your suitcase along the cobblestones of one of Europe’s many fine market squares, you’ll have to do battle with a station locker at some point on your Interrail trip.
-Wedging all your earthly possessions into a space that’s half an inch too narrow for your bag is an unavoidable experience.
+Whether you prefer to don a backpack or wheel your suitcase along the cobblestones of one of Europe’s many fine market squares, you’ll have to battle with a station locker at some point on your Interrail trip.
+Wedging all your earthly possessions into a space half an inch too narrow for your bag is an unavoidable experience.

 And don’t forget to compare the latest prices and Interrail pass discounts.
 That’s one experience you’ll be glad of before you buy your pass.

-How about you, which essential Interrail experiences did we miss and how many of these have you racked up on your travels so far?
+How about you?
+Which essential Interrail experiences did we miss, and how many of these have you racked up on your travels so far?
 Tell us in the comments!

 Image credits: felixmontino, steffireichert